It sure looks like Apple ripped out a valuable hearing loss feature from the AirPods line

 And I very recently could do that!
 Until, apparently, iOS 18.1, when Apple introduced this "clinical grade hearing aids" feature that only works with AirPods I don't even own.

-I have been testing the public beta for iOS 18.1 and iPadOS 18.1 for a couple weeks, and Headphone Accommodations in the release candidate—which will almost certainly be the same release that everyone gets next week—is entirely missing the option to use the audiogram from my audiologist that I have loaded in the Health app.
+I have been testing the public betas for iOS 18.1 and iPadOS 18.1 for a couple weeks, and Headphone Accommodations in the release candidate—which will almost certainly be the same release that everyone gets next week—is entirely missing the option to use the audiogram from my audiologist that I have loaded in the Health app.

 I reported this, of course.
 Surely it had something to do with changing things up for the AirPods Pro 2 thing, right, and it'd be fixed?
-Well, I have yet to receive any verbal reply of any kind, but the feedback report was resolved the other day as "Investigation complete - Works as currently designed".
+Unfortunately, I have yet to receive any verbal reply of any kind, but the feedback report was resolved the other day as "Investigation complete - Works as currently designed".

 It's frustrating.
 The Headphone Accommodations feature itself is even still there—it's just been stripped down to the basic "Balanced Tone", "Vocal Range", and "Brightness" options with a soft sounds boost slider that you get if you don't have an audiogram.
 Why remove the audiogram?
 The audiogram is specifically useful for people with hearing loss.
 Like me.